Ezekeiel32/ASR_SALES_CALLS_AGENT/S3_SETUP.md

 - Check logs for S3 errors

 ### Disk Still Filling Up
-- Run cleanup script: `./scripts/cleanup_ec2_disk.sh`
+- Check Koyeb container logs for disk usage warnings
-- Check for temp files: `find /tmp -type f -size +100M`
+- Verify S3 uploads are working (check logs)
-- Verify S3 uploads are working
+- Models should auto-cleanup after use

 ### Models Downloading Every Time
 - This is expected on first run for each model